netconstructor/geocat-1/docs/eng/developer/source/release/stable.rst

 Upgrade branch pom versions
 ---------------------------

-.. warning :: This steps must be performed in branch code.
+.. warning :: This steps must be performed using branch code.

 After a release has being created the branch version number must be increased to next release version.
 A \*NIX (Linux, OSX etc..) operating system can use the following batch script.